manav-loves-cloud/spektra/bestpractices.md

 ### A. Naming Conventions for the Templates

-   * While adding the template name we need to ensure that we are following the best practice like which Course/lab and other parmeters which is easy to identify the template.
+   * While adding the template name we need to ensure that we are following the best practice like which Course/lab and other parmeters which is easy to identify the template..

      ![](./images/bst1.png)